Get full access to Outside Learn, our online education hub featuring in-depth yoga, fitness, & nutrition courses, when you sign up for Outside+.

 Targets: Lower Body

-Extended Side Angle Pose: Step-by-step instructions
+Other Extended Side Angle perks:

 - Start in Tadasana (Mountain Pose).
 Jump your legs about 4 feet apart.
 Extend your arms into a T position, with your palms facing down; reach out through the fingertips as if your arms were being pulled in opposite directions.